fieldtrip/website/tutorial/natmeg/dipolefitting.md

 tags: tutorial natmeg meg+eeg dipole MEG-audodd
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Dipole fitting of combined MEG/EEG data

 ## Introduction

 In this tutorial you can find information about how to fit dipole models to the event-related fields (MEG) and potentials (EEG) of a single subject.
 We will be working on the dataset described in the [Preprocessing and event-related activity](/tutorial/natmeg/preprocessing) tutorial, and we will use the anatomical images that belong to the same subject.
 We will repeat some code here to select the trials, preprocess the data and compute averages that are suitable for dipole fitting.
 We assume that preprocessing and event-related averaging is already clear for the reader.

 This tutorial will not show how to combine source-level data over multiple subjects.
 It will also not describe how to do source-localization of oscillatory activation.
 You can check the [Localizing oscillatory sources using beamformer techniques](/tutorial/natmeg/beamforming) tutorial if you are interested in the later.